RamseyBouktila/Working-Assignment-/README.md

 ## **Current IT Set up and recommendations:**

 In this section we look at components of the current IT set up and make recommendations on future deployments.
 With each recommendation we aim to provide rationale and sound justification based on cost, security, scalability, and resource allocation.
+The areas areas of focus of this report will be Customer Relationship Management, Company Website, Ecommerce function/Online store and email communication.

 Of the three types of standard services available on the cloud, Infrastructure as a service (IaaS), Platform as a service (PaaS) and Software as a service (SaaS) we will focus primarily on SaaS as that is the most appropriate and obvious way for to realize the benefits of cloud computing for a business the size and complexity of Boann.
 (Srinivasan, 2014).
-PaaS and IaaS are primarily better utilized by larger more complex organizations.
+PaaS and IaaS are more commonly utilized by larger more complex organizations.

 ## **Customer Relationship Management**:

 Boann currently utilize a homegrown CRM backend system on a server on site.
 The CRM is configured provisioned to provide user access.
 This necessitates that all employees who need access have all relevant software installed on their desktops.
 This involves dedicated IT administration resources to track, update and support the software.

-While this approach has worked so far as the customer base grows and more customer information is being collected there is a potential to utilize that information to provide better customer service and to inform marketing campaigns and support sales.
-Capitializing on these opportunities will create additional demands on internal resources and there is also a lack of true expertise on the team.
+While this approach has worked so far, the customer base is growing and more customer information is being collected therefore, there is a potential to utilize that information to provide better customer service and to inform marketing campaigns and support sales.
+Capitializing on these opportunities will create additional demands on internal resources however.

 Other challenges include underutilization of the hardware (server).